ryancooper/course-info/lab3.md

 As described in the textbook, attempting to insert a tuple into a full leaf page should cause that page to split so that the tuples are evenly distributed between the two new pages.
 Each time a leaf page splits, a new entry corresponding to the first tuple in the second page will need to be added to the parent node.
 Occasionally, the internal node may also be full and unable to accept new entries.
 In that case, the parent should split and add a new entry to its parent.
 This may cause recursive splits and ultimately the creation of a new root node.

-In this exercise you will implement `splitLeafPage()` and `splitInternalPage()` in `BPlusTreeFile.java`.
-If the page being split is the root page, you will need to create a new internal node to become the new root page, and update the BPlusTreeRootPtrPage.
+In this exercise you will implement `splitLeafPage()` and `splitInternalPage()` in `BTreeFile.java`.
+If the page being split is the root page, you will need to create a new internal node to become the new root page, and update the BTreeRootPtrPage.
 Otherwise, you will need to fetch the parent page with READ_WRITE permissions, recursively split it if necessary, and add a new entry.
+You will find the function getParentWithEmptySlots() extremely useful for handling these different cases.
 In `splitLeafPage()` you should "copy" the key up to the parent page, while in `splitInternalPage()` you should "push" the key up to the parent page.
 Review section 10.5 in the text book if this is confusing.
 Remember to update the parent pointers of the new pages as needed.
 When an internal node is split, you will need to update the parent pointers of all the children that were moved.
 You may find the function `updateParentPointers()` useful for this task.
 Additionally, remember to update the sibling pointers of any leaf pages that were split.
 Finally, return the page into which the new tuple or entry should be inserted, as indicated by the provided key field.

 Whenever you create a new page, either because of splitting a page or creating a new root page, call `getEmptyPage()` to get the page number of the new page.
 This function is an abstraction which will allow us to reuse pages that have been deleted due to merging (covered in the next section).